 More details about these nodes are available in the Savio hardware configuration.

 When users login to Savio, they will ssh to hpc.brc.berkeley.edu.
 This will make a connection through the BRC firewall and they will land on one of the 4 interactive Login Nodes.
-Users should use the Login Nodes to prepare their jobs to be run - editing files and compiling applications, etc. - and for submitting their jobs via the scheduler.
+Users should use the Login Nodes to prepare their jobs to be run - editing files, file operations, compiling applications, very brief code testing, etc. - and for submitting their jobs via the scheduler.
 These 4 Login Nodes have the same specifications as some of the general compute nodes, but the Login Nodes are shared and are not to be used for directly running computations (instead, submit your jobs via the scheduler, to be run on one or more of the cluster's hundreds of Compute Nodes), nor for transferring data (instead, use the cluster's Data Transfer Node).

 The cluster uses a two-tier storage strategy.
 Each user is allotted 10 GB of backed up home directory storage which is hosted by IST's storage group on Network Appliance NFS servers.
 These servers provide highly available and reliable storage for users to store their persistent data needed to run their compute jobs.
 A second storage system available to users is a high performance 885 TB Lustre parallel filesystem, provided by a Data Direct Networks Storage Fusion Architecture 12KE storage platform, that is available as Global Scratch.
 Users with computations that have moderate to heavy I/O storage demands should use Global Scratch when needing to write and read temporary files during the course of a job.
 There are no limits on the use of Global Scratch; however, this filesystem is NOT backed up and it will be periodically purged of older files in order to insure that there is sufficient working space for users running current calculations.